This guide walks through the OpenTofu language and the options you have when writing OpenTofu code. Here are the concepts it covers:

-First, before we talk about these different types of blocks we need to understand what a block is comprised of.
+Before we get into the different types of blocks, it helps to understand what a block is made of.

 resource, data, checkdata and resource blocks require the use of a label as they instruct OpenTofu which service resource to operate on.
 As an example data "scratch_string" "" {} the label for that data block is scratch_string which indicates both the provider and the provider resource.data "scratch_string" "unique_name" {}.{ }, everything that is between those braces makes up the body.<BLOCK_TYPE> "<BLOCK_LABEL>" "<BLOCK_IDENTIFIER>" {